boutchaz/izm.js/README.md

 yarn start
 ```

-Edit the `.env` file to set the correct env variables.
+Edit the `.env` file to set the correct environment variables.

 ## Useful Commands